 In the policies and expectations listed below, individuals are considered fully vaccinated two weeks after they have completed the second shot for two-dose vaccines or one shot for one-dose vaccines.
 At this time, the Chicago Center vaccine requirement can be satisfied with any COVID-19 vaccine authorized by the FDA or WHO.
 Students are strongly encouraged to receive a COVID-19 booster shot (more information provided by the CDC at this link).

-Students are required to familiarize themselves with the symptoms of Covid-19 and best prevention methods by visiting the CDC website.
+Are required to familiarize themselves with the symptoms of Covid-19 and best prevention methods by visiting the CDC website.

-Students are expected to respect the health and safety of others by willingly self-monitoring the ways they are exposing others and diligently taking precautions against it.
+Are expected to respect the health and safety of others by willingly self-monitoring the ways they are exposing others and diligently taking precautions against it.

 COVID-19 Vaccination and Testing

 Students are required to submit proof of vaccination (after two weeks of receiving the second dose when two doses are required) for the term via the Chicago Center portal.
 A student will be required to show proof of a negative COVID-19 PCR test (within 72 hours of arrival).

 A guest is defined as anyone who does not live in the Chicago Center student housing facility.
 Fully vaccinated guests are permitted and required to wear masks indoors and in all common areas at the Boulevard, unless otherwise advised by Chicago Center (Updated as of March 3, 2022).
 If you have any questions about this policy, please contact Executive Director Tyler Hough.

 All classes are offered in-person this semester unless otherwise communicated.
 Unvaccinated students are required to wear masks at all times and practice social distancing.
 All students are required to wear masks during each class this semester.
 Instructors who are fully vaccinated and who are teaching in-person may do so without a mask, provided they maintain an appropriate distance from students and others in the room.
 At this time, a six-foot distance is required.